1technophile/OpenMQTTGateway/docs/use/ble.md

 For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `ScanBeforeConnect` per default, you can modify it by following the procedure below.
 :::

-## Setting the number of scans between before connect attempt
+## Setting the number of scans between connection attempts

 If you want to change the number of BLE scans that are done before a BLE connect you can change it by MQTT, if you want the BLE connect to be every 30 scans: